Skip to main content

 50,000+

-Community members reached through health awareness, maternal health, mental health, and preventive healthcare programmes
+Community members reached through health awareness, maternal health, and preventive healthcare

 100,000+

-Individuals covered through large-scale socio-economic surveys, impact assessments, and field research across multiple states
+Individuals covered through socio-economic surveys, impact assessments, and field research

 🌿